rsdoiel/rsdoiel.github.io/blog/2025/07/26/building_cmarkprocess.md

 transforming it into an update CommonMark text base on the following features.

-- support for Hashtags and Mentions, merging them into the document's front matter
+- support for HashTags and Mentions, merging them into the document's front matter
 - \`@include-text-block\` allows for text includes
   - Example: \`@include-text-black\` \`FILENAME\`